 During the year ended December 31, 2016, none of our directors received any cash compensation or stock-based awards for their service on our board of directors or committees of our board of directors.
 In December 2016, we approved, effective as of January 1, 2017, the payment to Bill Styslinger of an annual cash retainer of \$200,000, payable quarterly in arrears, for his services as a director and an annual cash retainer of \$5,000, payable annually in arrears, for his services as a member of the compensation committee of our board of directors.
 This arrangement will terminate upon the closing of this offering.
-In addition, in connection with Mr. Tibbetts' appointment to our board of directors, we agreed to grant to Mr. Tibbetts restricted stock units for 23,077 and 11,538 shares, respectively, based upon an assumed initial public offering price of \$13.00 per share, with the restricted stock unit for 23,077 shares vesting on a quarterly basis over a period of three years after the date of his appointment to our board of directors and the restricted stock unit for 11,538 shares vesting on the first anniversary of the date of his appointment to our board of directors, in each case subject to Mr. Tibbetts' continued service as a director, with full acceleration of vesting upon a change in control of our company.
-We expect that our board of directors will grant these restricted stock units to Mr. Tibbetts upon the commencement of trading of our common stock on the Nasdaq Global Select Market.
+In addition, in connection with Mr. Tibbetts' appointment to our board of directors, we agreed to grant to Mr. Tibbetts restricted stock units for 23,077 and 11,538 shares, respectively, with such share amounts to be calculated based on the initial public offering price, with the restricted stock unit for 23,077 shares vesting on a quarterly basis over a period of three years after the date of his appointment to our board of directors, in each case subject to Mr. Tibbetts' continued service as a director, with full acceleration of vesting upon a change in control of our company.
+We expect that our board of directors will grant these restricted stock units to Mr. Tibbetts upon the commencement of trading of our common stock on the Nasdaq Global Select Market, and such grants would be intended to be consistent with our new non-employee director compensation program described below.
 None of our other directors receives compensation for service on our board of directors or committees of our board of directors.